Skip to main content

 Conclusion

-For most users, a standard Li-ion battery is sufficient.
-Choose LiFePO4 only if you plan to keep the robot 5+ years.
-Focus on recharge-and-resume capability and station efficiency rather than raw mAh numbers.
+For most users, a standard Li-ion battery is perfectly adequate for 2–3 years of reliable service.
+Choose LiFePO4 only if you plan to keep your robot 5+ years, run daily cleaning cycles, or live in a climate with significant temperature extremes.
+Focus on recharge-and-resume capability and station efficiency rather than raw mAh numbers — a robot that intelligently manages its power and completes the job in segments is more useful than one with a larger battery that dies mid-cycle.

 Ready to choose your vacuum?